derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/07/2023 16:16:45 : 3 Database Admins walked into a NoSQL bar.
+15/07/2023 16:15:56 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why don't jokes work in octal?
-Because 7 10 11.
+Eight bytes walk into a bar.
+The bartender asks, 'Can I get you anything?'
+'Yeah,' replies the bytes.
+'Make us a double.'
 <!-- replace-with-joke ends -->